This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The poo bag world is filled with greenwashing.
 We’re here to set the record straight.

-8 million pieces of plastic make its way into the ocean, every day.
+8 million pieces of plastic end up in the ocean, every day.

 Recycling and reducing are vital, but they're not enough.